aspose-font/Aspose.Font-Documentation/net/getting-started/what-is-font/_index.md

 {{% alert color="primary" %}}
 If you need to see the font parameters you may find a free application from Aspose useful.
-It is easy to use [*Font viewer*](https://products.aspose.app/font/viewer). it will give you information about font source, description, designer, license, file name, font name, font family, style, postscript name, version, etc.
+It is easy to use [*Font viewer*](https://products.aspose.app/font/viewer).
+It will give you information about font source, description, designer, license, file name, font name, font family, style, postscript name, version, etc.
 {{% /alert %}}